Emergency Care for Severe Abdominal Pain

 Emergency Department - Elk

-Where can I Find an Emergency Clinic Near Me?
+Where Can I Find an ER for Stomach Pain Near Me?

-If you think your condition requires immediate emergency care, call 911 or get to the nearest Penn emergency room.
-The Penn Highlands hospitals across central Pennsylvania provide top emergency care.
-Our highly trained emergency physicians, providers, nurses, and staff provide 24-hour urgent care for all medical emergencies, 365 days a year.
-We treat people of all ages—adults and children—regardless of ability to pay.
+If you think your abdominal pain is an emergency, call 911 or go to the nearest Pennsylvania emergency room.
+Penn Highlands hospitals across central Pennsylvania provide 24-hour urgent care for stomach pain and other medical emergencies, including emergency heart and stroke care and trauma emergencies.
+Our highly trained emergency physicians, providers, nurses, and staff treat people of all ages, regardless of ability to pay

 Located on the second floor of Penn Highlands Brookville, the Emergency Department offers 24-hour emergency care to patients suffering from serious illnesses or injuries.